robot-perception-group/airship_simulation/README.md

 # Contents
 ROS packages:

 * /blimp_description -- including blimp xml files that described the robot and supports Gazebo/ROS styled simulation.
-Several c++ physics plugins
-* /blimp_description/script/mbrl -- python/ROS api
+* /blimp_gazebo_plugin -- some gazebo plugins

 # Compiling
 Link or copy all flight and optional packages required into the *src* folder of your catkin workspace.